shmuelhizmi/react-fullstack/packages/fullstack/README.md

   <a href="https://www.npmjs.com/package/@react-fullstack/fullstack"><img alt="NPM Downloads" src="https://img.shields.io/npm/dt/@react-fullstack/fullstack?style=for-the-badge"></a>
 </p>

-React-Fullstack is react framework for buiding React applications with there layout/ui components running on the client and with the connections between and business logic running on the server.
+React-Fullstack is a react framework for building React applications with their layout/UI components running on the client and with the connections between and business logic running on the server.

 # Getting Started - TypeScript

-a "React-Fullstack" app is usually made up from three different packages
+a "React-Fullstack" app is usually made up of three different packages

 - a server package - for the server
 - a client package - for the client react app